mattwalmsley/financial-modelling/quantitative/documentation/finance/2_interest-rates.md

   - An interest rate with the term to maturity $t$.
   - The interest rate observed on market at time $t$, referred to as calendar time.
 - The notation $r(t, T)$ is used to denote the interest rate maturing at date $T$, observed at time $t$.
 This implies that the term to maturity is $T - t$.

+## Term Structure Theories

+Several theories exist to explain the shape of the term structure of interest rates.
+By plotting interest rates prevailing in the market and observing the different shapes over times and co-movement fo different maturities, forecasts can be formed based on these theories.

+### Expectations Theory

+- The main assumption of the expectations theory is that **bonds with different maturities are perfect substitutes for one another**.
+- This implies that investors do not have a preference for bonds with different maturities and so the two strategies below should yield the same return:
+  1. In year 1, invest a 1-year bond and hold until maturity.
+In year 2, invest in another 1-year bond and hold until maturity.
+  2. In year 1, invest in a 2-year bond and hold until maturity.
+- Although the _expected_ return is equivalent for both strategies, the _actual_ return may differ if interest rates change unexpectedly in year 2.
+- This theory helps explain why, in an empirical sense, interest rates for different maturities tend to move together and yield curves differ in shape.
+  - When interest rates at the front (shorter-term) of the yield curve are low, there exists the expectation that interest rates will rise in the future, leading to an upward sloping yield curve.
+  - Conversely, when interest rates at the front of the yield curve are high, there exists the expectation that interest rates will fall in the future, leading to a downward sloping yield curve.
+  - However, this theory does not explain why yield curves tend to be upward sloping on average.

+### Market Segmentation Theory

+- The main assumption of the market segmentation theory is that **bonds with different maturities are not substitutes for one another**.
+- This implies that interest rates for debt instruments with different maturities are entirely independent and evaluated separately.
+- The market segmentation theory does explain why yield curves tend to be upward sloping on average.
+  - Investors and lenders tend to prefer shorter holding periods, and hence for short-term bonds there is more demand, leading to lower interest rates (higher prices).
+  - Conversely, longer-term bonds are less preferred, leading to lower demand, higher interest rates (lower prices).
+- This theory does not explain why interest rates for different maturities tend to move together.

+### Liquidity Premium Theory

+- The main assumption of the liquidity premium theory is that **bonds with different maturities are substitutes, but not perfect substitutes for one another**.
+- Similar to the market segmentation theory, investors and lenders prefer shorter-term bonds, leading to lower interest rates for short-term debt instruments.
+  - Therefore, investors and lenders require a positive liquidity premium (additional compensation) to invest in longer-term bonds.
+- This theory explains why yield curves tend to be upward sloping on average, as well as why interest rates for different maturities tend to move together.
+- A _steep_, upward sloping curve indicates that future short-term rates will rise.
+- A _flatter_, upward sloping curve indicates that future short-term rates will not change.
+- A _flat_ yield curve indicates that future short-term rates will fall slightly.
+- A _downward_ sloping curve indicates that future short-term rates will fall significantly.

 ## Investment Returns